 - Weight and height of members of athletic teams

 - The most recent educational agency or institution attended

 - Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems that cannot be used to access education records without a PIN, password, (A student’s social security number, in whole or in part, cannot be used for this purpose.)

 If you do not want the Charter School to disclose directory information from your child’s education records without your prior written consent, you must notify the Charter School in writing at the time of enrollment or re-enrollment.
 Please notify the Executive Director at:

 Dr. Shalen Bishop, Executive Director

 Address: 2150 Pickwick Drive #304 Camarillo, CA 93010

-A copy of the complete Policy is available upon request, please reach out to Head of School, Shalen.Bishop@peak-prep.org and on the school website.
+A copy of the complete Policy is available upon request at Sabrina.Ciolino@peak-prep.org and on the school website.